flomotlik/blog/_posts/2012-06-09-Never-Press-F5.markdown

 Livereload reloads your
 page whenever you change any file.
 When it detects changes in a CSS or Javascript file it merges them into the current page.
-This is especially great when you work on your css as any change is immediately visible in your browser.
+This is especially great when you work on your CSS as any change is immediately visible in your browser.

 There are several ways to get started with Livereload.
 If you use a